lombax85/docker-apache-mysql-php-mongo/README.md

 Depending on your project's structure, you can use different approaches.

-### Existing project - composer dependency (EXPERIMENTAL - don't use in production and backup your data)
+### Existing project - composer dependency (EXPERIMENTAL - don't use in production and backup your data, look in the ISSUES section)
 - In the "extra" section of your project's composer.json file, add
 ```
 	"extra": {